-More and more Chinese will show interest in luxury and affordable luxury.
-Having a low-price entry point in a luxury assortment is key to target these newcomers in the luxury market.
+More and more Chinese consumers will show interest in the luxury sector and affordable luxury goods market, as their purchasing power is growing.
+Having a low-price entry point in a luxury assortment is key to targeting these newcomers with disposable income in the luxury market.
 It is essential to target, seduce, and engage with them to build a strong audience in the future.

-Today, 80% of Chinese prefer to buy online when it comes to… luxury.
-All the luxury brands understood this well and decided to set up digital flagship stores, live streaming sessions, digital events, gaming, etc. The boundaries do not exist anymore between you and your client.
+Today, 80% of the Chinese consumers prefer to buy online when it comes to luxury goods market.
+All the luxury brands understood this well and decided to set up online flagship stores, live streaming sessions, online and offline events, gaming, etc. The boundaries do not exist anymore between you and your client in Asia.

-The clock is ticking for international brands in search of a new market to conquer.
-China is a land of opportunity for international brands… and Chinese brands.
-There are more and more local Chinese luxury brands emerging across different categories to take on the market.
+There are more and more local Chinese luxury brands emerging across different categories to take on China’s luxury market.
 What is their main asset?
-They know everything about China and the Chinese shoppers.
+They know everything about China and the Chinese luxury shoppers.
 They have figured everything out while international brands are still trying to get it right.

-China is the country counting more billionaires than anywhere else in the world.
-Today, there are 992 billionaires in China, more than the US and India combined.
-When we talk about an increase of wealth among Chinese people, we do not talk about a couple of RMB, we talk about hundreds or thousands of dollars.
-According to Equité, 400 million additional Chinese will have the means to purchase luxury items in the next 20 years.
-This evolution is key.
-It is more than the total population of the USA, having all the financial stability to purchase luxury sales in each and every category.
+According to Equité, 400 million additional Chinese will have the means to purchase personal luxury goods in the next 20 years.
+This evolution is key for luxury brands.
+It is more than the total population of the US, having all the financial stability to drive luxury consumption growth in each and every category.

-In the coming years, we should see a shift from a way to show off to a personal pleasure.
-The purchasing factors for Chinese are now well-being, happiness, and experience.
-They will probably no longer want to own a luxury item for the sake of it but look for unique experience and social impact.
+In the coming years, we should see a shift from a way to show off to personal pleasure.
+The purchasing factors for the Chinese luxury consumers are now well-being, happiness, and experience.
+They will probably no longer want to own a luxury item for the sake of it but look for a unique experience and social impact.

 Target empowered and independents women